Resolve issues between iTunes and security software

 - You can’t connect to iTunes Store to buy or download content

-- Your device or Apple TV won’t back up, restore, update, sync, or activate with iTunes
+- iPhone, iPad, or iPod touch won't back up, restore, update, sync, or activate with iTunes

 First try these basic steps to see if they resolve the issue.
 If they don’t, continue to the next section.